-The site is currently surrounded by a mix of red brick residential properties, derelict industrial land and vast stretches of master-planned residential and commercial properties.
-These are all very different conditions with which the school has the potential to knit together.
+The site is surrounded by a mix of red brick residential properties, derelict industrial land and vast stretches of master-planned residential and commercial properties.
+These are all very different conditions with which the school knits together.

-The building has been designed using the DfE Output Specification alongside the BB103 Area Guidelines for Schools and will achieve a BREEAM “Excellent” rating.
+The building has been designed using the DfE Output Specification alongside the BB103 Area Guidelines for Schools and achieves a BREEAM “Excellent” rating.

 Click here to see a video of this project.